Bessarabia: Annexation by the Russian Empire

-By the Treaty of Bucharest of May 28, 1812—concluding the Russo-Turkish War of 1806-1812—the Ottoman Empire ceded the land between the Pruth and the Dniester, including both Moldavian and Turkish territories, to the Russian Empire.
+By the Treaty of Bucharest of May 28, 1812—concluding the Russo-Turkish War of 1806–1812—the Ottoman Empire ceded the land between the Pruth and the Dniester, including both Moldavian and Turkish territories, to the Russian Empire.
 That entire region was then called Bessarabia.

 In 1814, the first German settlers arrived and mainly settled in the southern parts, and Bessarabian Bulgarians began settling in the region too, founding towns such as Bolhrad.
 Between 1812 and 1846, the Bulgarian and Gagauz population migrated to the Russian Empire via the River Danube, after living many years under oppressive Ottoman rule, and settled in southern Bessarabia.
 Turkic-speaking tribes of the Nogai horde also inhabited the Budjak Region (in Turkish Bucak) of southern Bessarabia from the 16th to 18th centuries but were totally driven out prior to 1812.

 Administratively, Bessarabia became an oblast of the Russian Empire in 1818, and a guberniya in 1873.

-The Treaty of Adrianople, which concluded the Russo-Turkish War of 1828-1829, stated that the entire Danube Delta would be ceded to the Bessarabian oblast.
+The Treaty of Adrianople, which concluded the Russo-Turkish War of 1828–1829, stated that the entire Danube Delta would be ceded to the Bessarabian oblast.
 According to Vasile Stoica, emissary of the Romanian government to the United States, in 1834, Romanian was banned from schools and government facilities, despite 80% of the population speaking the language.
 This later lead to the banning of Romanian in churches, media, and books.
 According to the same author, those who protested the banning of Romanian could be sent to Siberia.

 Southern Bessarabia returned to Moldavia

 At the end of the Crimean War, in 1856, by the Treaty of Paris, Southern Bessarabia (organised as the Cahul and Ismail counties, with the Bolgrad county split from the latter in 1864) was returned to Moldavia, causing the Russian Empire to lose access to the Danube river.
-In 1859, Moldavia and Wallachia united to form the Romanian United Principalities (Romania), which included the southern part of Bessarabia.
+In 1859, Moldavia and Wallachia united to form the Romanian United Principalities, which included the southern part of Bessarabia.